tommaso1/vs-code-auto-time-tracking/README.md

 This extension automatically record how much time you spent on different workspaces and allows you to check a report.

+## Usage

+`npm install && npm run pack`

+Then add the resulting file as extension on vs code

 ## Motivation

 All existing time tracking extensions require you to manually enter a lot of information, creating some friction and bothering people trying to use them.
 This just does everything by itself as long as you remember to close a workspace if you are not working with it.